Virtual School Catalogue

 This sociology course explores the interactions and relationships of the varying groups of society.
 Students investigate the roles of societies’ institutions and the effects of these institutions on different demographics.
 They also learn the challenges and problems faced by communities.
 (18 weeks)

 This course equips students with a background and process for successfully transitioning from school to a career.
 Students complete a self-assessment to begin the development of a targeted approach to their next educational steps, and ultimately, their careers.
 Additionally, students study and practice practical skills such as resume writing and interviewing.
-(18 weeks) Facilitated by CVCS
+(18 weeks)

 Microsoft Office 2010 & Computer Applications